 The question burning into every astrologer’s soul – What’s in the jug?
+Puzzling?
+No doubt about it.
+This has given astrologers sleepless nights for decades.
 The contents of Aquarius’ vessel has many meanings and interpretations.
-Something inconceivably vast is pouring out of the vase and bringing forth all the wisdom of the universe to all its receivers.
-Mythic Astrology generally has the same idea:
+What is certain, though, is that something inconceivably vast is pouring out of the vase and bringing forth all the wisdom of the universe to all its receivers.

 Finally, Liz Greene has this to say about the Aquarian and his Waterbearer nature.

 In Egyptian myth, the benign god Hapi carried on his shoulders a vast jug from which he poured out waters from the Nile, thus imitating the great annual inundation on which crops depended.
 The Greeks envisaged him as the beautiful Ganymede, beloved of Zeus and cup-bearer of the gods.
 But the mythic figure who best epitomizes Aquarius, last of the air signs, is a bearer of fire rather than water.
 The Greeks called him Prometheus, which means “he who has foresight”; he stole Zeus’ divine flame and gave it to human beings so that they could learn to live as civilized creatures.
 The magical substance which the water-bearer carriers, whether fire, water or the elixir of life, is not easy to define.
 But the myth of Prometheus suggests that it is the power of inspired knowledge which Aquarius pours forth – knowledge of harnessing the forces of nature to create an efficiently functioning world, in which everyone and everything has its role and contributes to the good of the whole.
 Mythic Astrology